Division assignments happen in March of each year. Visit https://shrsl.org/ to see division breakouts once they're assigned.

 - Take down flags, speakers, straighten tables, chairs, etc. Pick up all trash, lost and found items, put away canopies, etc.

-If your swimmer is unable to attend practice due to vacation, camp or other planned absence, please update the Sign Up Genius for attendance as soon as you know the dates you will be gone.
+If your swimmer is unable to attend practice due to vacation, camp or other planned absence, please update your swimmer's Meet Entry status on the Season Calendar for attendance as soon as you know the dates you will be gone.
 Attendance is taken at each practice.
 If a swimmer misses more than 3 practices a week without a written excuse, that swimmer will not be eligible to swim in the “A” heat for the next meet.

 It is really important to notify us in advance if your swimmer is unable to attend a meet– this affects the heat sheets which are difficult to adjust at the meet itself, and causes confusion with the other swimmers.
-Please notify us about meet attendance by updating the “Swimmer Attendance – Meets” sign up sheet.
+Please notify us about meet attendance by updating your swimmer's Meet Entry status on the Season Calendar.

 - Alcoholic beverages, smoking, profanity or verbal abuse at League Meets shall be strictly prohibited.
 Use of such shall result in the offending party being removed from the meet premises.

 - Abuse of League rules shall be just cause for forfeiture of the meet by the offending team